embernet/sidekick/web_ui/public/sidekick_ai.md

 ### Scripts Explorer Features

 - Lists the scripts you have created
-- Filter scripts by name
+- Filter scripts by name, bookmarked, or starred
-- Sort scripts by name, date created, or date last modified
+- Sort scripts by name, date created, date modified, or size
 - Click on a script to open it
 - Bulk delete scripts by filtering and clicking the trashcan button next to the filter text